rijulzalpuri/360vr/README.md

 # A Sample Vr App

-The demo app for my Assement
+A sample app which for 360 image viewing with A-frame library
 ## Prerequisites

 [Node.js](http://nodejs.org/) >= v4 must be installed.